leizerbeam/soteria/README.md

 **Demonstration and Expected Output**

 1. Add Kyverno access rights to perform the demonstration.
-These policies enforceand generate Kasten K10 K8s CRDs.
-The enforcement policy looks for the a 'dataprotection' label name of a policy pre-vetted by Senior IT Leadership.
+These policies enforce and generate Kasten K10 K8s Policy Resources.
+The enforcement policy looks for a 'dataprotection' label name of a policy pre-vetted by Senior IT Leadership.
 Since these label names are already pre-vetted, we'll go ahead and auto generate them whenever a matching resource is deployed correctly.
 The gold backup policy RPO/Retention objectives are just an example, but can be freely modified for your purposes.

 ```console
 kubectl apply -f kyvernorbac.yaml